Best Plants for an Angelfish Tank: What Actually Lasts

 Tall Background Plants

-• Amazon Sword (Echinodorus sp.): The quintessential angelfish plant.
-Its broad, tall leaves provide the perfect shelter and spawning surface.
-As heavy root feeders, they thrive with a nutrient-rich substrate or root tabs.
+- Amazon Sword (Echinodorus sp.): the quintessential angelfish plant; broad, tall leaves provide shelter and a spawning surface.
+As heavy root feeders, they thrive with nutrient-rich substrate or root tabs.

-• Vallisneria (Jungle Val): This fast-growing plant creates a beautiful “curtain” of green along the back of your tank.
-Its thin, ribbon-like leaves will grow all the way to the surface, providing excellent vertical cover.
+- Vallisneria (Jungle Val): fast-growing, creating a "curtain" of green along the back of the tank with ribbon-like leaves that grow all the way to the surface.

-• Java Fern (Microsorum pteropus): One of the hardiest plants in the hobby.
-It should not be planted in the substrate; instead, attach its rhizome to driftwood or rocks.
-Its tough leaves are resistant to any curious nibbling.
+- Java Fern (Microsorum pteropus): one of the hardiest plants in the hobby — attach its rhizome to driftwood or rocks rather than planting in substrate.
+Tough leaves resist curious nibbling.

-• Cryptocoryne (Cryptocoryne wendtii): “Crypts” are classic mid-ground plants that come in various colors and textures.
-They are root feeders and do well in stable tank conditions.
-Note: They may “melt” (lose their leaves) when first introduced, but new growth will appear once they acclimate.
+- Cryptocoryne wendtii: classic mid-ground "crypts" in various colors and textures; root feeders that do well in stable conditions (may "melt" when first introduced, with new growth appearing once acclimated).

 Foreground Plants

-• Dwarf Sagittaria (Sagittaria subulata): An easy, low-tech plant that creates a grassy lawn effect.
-It spreads via runners and can fill out the foreground nicely without demanding intense light or CO2.
+- Dwarf Sagittaria: an easy, low-tech plant that creates a grassy lawn effect, spreading via runners without demanding intense light or CO2.

 Plants to Avoid

-• Delicate Stem Plants: Plants with very fine, fragile leaves (like Hornwort or Cabomba) can be picked at by curious angelfish and tend to shed, creating a mess.
+- Delicate stem plants like Hornwort or Cabomba can be picked at by curious angelfish and tend to shed, creating a mess.

-• High-Tech Carpeting Plants: Most true carpeting plants (like Monte Carlo or Dwarf Hairgrass) require intense lighting and CO2 injection, which is generally unnecessary for an angelfish-focused setup.
+- High-tech carpeting plants like Monte Carlo or Dwarf Hairgrass require intense lighting and CO2 injection, generally unnecessary for an angelfish-focused setup.

 Setting Up Your Angelfish Planted Tank

-• Substrate: A fine gravel or sand substrate is perfectly suitable.
-For heavy root feeders like Amazon Swords and Crypts, be sure to insert nutrient-rich root tabs into the substrate near their base every few months.
+- Substrate: fine gravel or sand is perfectly suitable.
+Insert nutrient-rich root tabs near heavy root feeders like Amazon Swords and Crypts every few months.

-• Fertilizers & CO2: For the easy plants listed above, CO2 injection is not necessary.
-A good quality, all-in-one liquid fertilizer dosed once or twice a week is more than enough to keep your plants healthy.
+- Fertilizers & CO2: for the easy plants above, CO2 injection isn't necessary — a good all-in-one liquid fertilizer dosed once or twice a week is enough.

 Example Aquascape for a 29-Gallon Planted Angelfish Tank

-The 29-gallon “high” tank is a popular choice for a pair of angelfish.
-Here’s a simple but beautiful layout: Place a large Amazon Sword in one back corner as the main feature.
-In the center, position a nice piece of driftwood with Java Fern and Anubias attached to its branches.
-Plant a wall of Vallisneria across the other half of the back glass.
-Finally, place a few bunches of Dwarf Sagittaria in the foreground to create a simple, low-maintenance lawn.
-This design provides plenty of vertical cover and open swimming space in the front.
+Place a large Amazon Sword in one back corner as the main feature.
+In the center, position a piece of driftwood with Java Fern and Anubias attached to its branches.
+Plant a wall of Vallisneria across the other half of the back glass, and finish with a few bunches of Dwarf Sagittaria in the foreground for a simple, low-maintenance lawn.
+This gives plenty of vertical cover and open swimming space in the front.

 Tank Mates in a Planted Tank

-A heavily planted tank is the best environment for keeping angelfish with other fish.
-The plants break lines of sight, which reduces territorial disputes, and provide abundant hiding spots for smaller tank mates.
-This makes peaceful companions like Corydoras catfish, Rummy Nose tetras, and Bristlenose Plecos feel much more secure.
+A heavily planted tank is the best environment for keeping angelfish with other fish — plants break lines of sight, reducing territorial disputes, and provide hiding spots that make peaceful companions like Corydoras catfish, Rummy Nose tetras, and Bristlenose Plecos feel more secure.
+See our full Angelfish Tank Mates guide for the complete list.

 Frequently Asked Questions